 In addition, for gas, shape can be provided by gas storage facilities.
 If relevant to a given case, the cost of gas storage (e.g., as obtained from published storage tariffs) could be used to value shape or set limits on the value of shape.

-- Transport costs – Transport services included in a contract could potentially be valued based on published transport tariffs, taking into account the effect of, for example, network congestion, and import and export levies.
+The value of transport services included in a contract could potentially be based on published transport tariffs, taking into account the effect of, for example, network congestion, and import and export levies.
 Transport costs might be incurred or avoided relative to the delivery point of the product to which the observed market price relates.
-For gas, this could be between the source of gas and the observed market price and between the source of gas and the point of delivery of interest.
+For gas, this could be between the source of gas and the observed market price, and between the source of gas and the point of delivery of interest.
 For electricity or gas, it could be the transportation cost incurred or avoided in moving from one jurisdiction to another.

-In the absence of appropriate comparator market prices to use to value the gas or electricity delivered under the contract in dispute, a market simulation model could be used.
+In the absence of appropriate comparator market prices with which to value the gas or electricity delivered under the contract in dispute, a market simulation model could be used.
 There are many approaches to simulating market outcomes.
-In the absence of market prices, the most common approach would be to develop what is often called a fundamental model of the market and then simulate the interaction of supply and demand and the price-setting process.
+Without market prices, the most common approach would be to develop what is often called a fundamental model of the market and then simulate the interaction of supply and demand and the price-setting process.

-We give a very brief and simplified overview as to such an approach for the power sector, noting that a similar approach could be used for gas.
+We give a very brief and simplified overview of this approach for the power sector, noting that a similar approach could be used for gas.

-In electricity, power stations can be thought of as being stacked in order of lowest to highest short run marginal cost.
+In electricity, power stations can be thought of as being stacked from the lowest to the highest short-run marginal cost.
 Power stations with lower marginal costs run in preference to those with higher marginal costs.
 The available generation is compared to demand in the hour.
 In the hour, the point at which the demand curve intersects with the supply curve, made up of the sorted capacity of available generation in the hour, determines the market price for the hour, and which power stations produce electricity in the hour and which do not.
 The (hourly) market price is set by the power station that is the most expensive still required to meet demand – the market price may be set equal to the marginal cost of the marginal power station or some function of the marginal cost.

 In the long run, power stations will close and, particularly if demand is increasing, new power stations will be built.
 Simulation models can integrate new entry and exit decision-making, such that as prices rise and it becomes profitable to enter, new entry occurs.

-Needless to say, such models – although conceptually simple – are complex and require many inputs.
+Needless to say, these types of models – although conceptually simple – are complex and require many inputs.
 The complexity will increase with the presence of interconnected markets, imperfect markets with large players, and markets whereby policy decisions have an important influence on outcomes.

-Estimating damage related to supply in the electricity and gas sectors has many similarities with estimating damage elsewhere.
-However, the characteristics of electricity and gas mean the estimation may be more challenging because of the often long duration of contracts and the potentially large changes to value over time.
+Estimating damage relating to supply in the electricity and gas sectors has many similarities to estimating damage elsewhere.
+However, the characteristics of electricity and gas mean the estimation may be more challenging because of the often long duration of contracts and the potentially large changes in value over time.

 A number of techniques are available that would typically allow damage to be estimated using an ex ante, ex post or hybrid approach, as legally appropriate.
 Although the estimation is often complex, approaches can be applied to simplify the task, including using comparator analysis and focusing on those aspects that are most material to the overall damage estimate.

-Wynne Jones and Christoph Riechmann are directors, Nick Elms is an associate director and Stefan Lochner is a manager at Frontier Economics Ltd.
+Wynne Jones and Christoph Riechmann are directors and Stefan Lochner is a manager at Frontier Economics Ltd.

 In some cases, e.g., in the context of an abuse that manifests itself as an excessive price, establishing the market price may be needed when considering the counterfactual.

-It is also possible that two or more of the individual components interact such that their combined value differs from the sum of their individual values.
+It is also possible that two or more of the individual components interact in such a way that their combined value differs from the sum of their individual values.